The 6 Best Fiber Supplements for Your Weight-Loss Goals

 How Fiber Can Help With Weight Loss

 If you've been told to increase your plant foods (read: fruits and veggies) to lose a few pounds, fiber is one of the big reasons why.
-According to research published April 2018 in Eating Behaviors, as fiber in the diet increased, body mass index (BMI) decreased significantly over a period of six months in African-American women.
+According to April 2018 research in Eating Behaviors, as fiber in the diet increased, body mass index (BMI) decreased significantly over a period of six months in African-American women.

 If you are looking for consistency in health recommendations, look no further than fiber for weight loss and maintenance.
 According to a July 2018 review in Nutrients, nine large studies concluded that a higher fiber intake was associated with weight management.
 That means researchers found that fiber intakes over 20 grams per day (per 2,000-calorie diet) were better for weight management and prevention of weight gain.